-Information is available at http://eng.jhu.edu/wse/page/conduct-of-research-training.
+Information is available on the Responsible Conduct of Research page.
 Successful completion of this course must be verified before a student's diploma is issued.

 1.3 Advising

 The Department's faculty coordinator for undergraduate advising is the Director of Undergraduate Studies, Professor Steven Marra, whose office is in 123 Latrobe, telephone 410-516-0034, e-mail marra@jhu.edu.